182 – Adam Dalton

 the first ball I hit

 Adam first picked up a golf club nearly a decade ago, during what began as a casual trip to the driving range.
 “We weren’t sure how I was going to do it,” he recalls, “but straightaway I tucked the club under my arm, and I was loving it from the first ball I hit.”
-That moment of joy sparked a passion that would go on to shape his future.

 Adam’s home club, The Royal Jersey, has played an important role in his golfing journey.
 As a junior, the club helped fund competitions and equipment, laying a solid foundation for his progress.
 More recently, they waived his adult joining fee, a gesture Adam deeply appreciates.
-“They’ve been great at supporting junior players.
+“They have been great at supporting junior players.
 I’m really grateful.”

 His passion for sport started early.
 Before golf took centre stage, Adam was a keen footballer, surfer, and horse rider.
 He even played for his school football teams, both primary and secondary, before his leg pain became more limiting.
 Today, alongside golf, he focuses on gym work to stay strong and healthy, still enjoying the occasional game of basketball or ping-pong with family.